tinted-knight/counters/README.md

 ### Design notes

 Neumorphism look interesting and fresh, still low contrast is not great.
 Attempts to add to it more contrast looks too bizzare and extravagantly (for me).
-So `total neumorphism` is not acceptable for me for now.
+So `total neumorphism` is not acceptable (for me (for now)).
 But in this case I let emotions to dominate over reasons and added some neumorphic design to some elements.
 It's far from perfect, but look pretty consistent.
 So, let it be.

 ### Code style and architecture notes